voldikss/vim-floaterm/README.md

   `'left'`, `'center'`, `'topleft'`, `'topright'`, `'bottomleft'`, `'bottomright'`, `'auto'(at the cursor place)`.
 Default: `'center'`

+In addition, there is another option `'random'` which allows to pick a random option from above when (re)opening floaterm.

 #### **`g:floaterm_borderchars`**

 Type `List` of `String`.
 Characters of the floating window border.